How to Use Boolean Operators in Excel: 4 Methods

 We get the result.
 As the result is showing in terms of TRUE and FALSE, it may be suitable all to understand easily.

-We will insert the IF function to make it easier for all.
+Insert the IF function to make it easier for all.

 Step 4:

-• After inserting the IF function the formula will look like this.
+• After inserting the IF function, the formula will look like this.

 =IF(XOR(C5="Head",D5="Head"),"Yes","No")